Basic Science and Clinical Research

 Clinical stroke research includes:

-- Active participation in clinical trials of novel treatment agents for acute stroke (Activated Protein C), endovascular interventions in acute stroke, insulin in hyperglycemic patients with intracerebral hemorrhage, and secondary prevention in patients with insulin resistance, small vessel ischemic disease or patent forament ovale.
+Active participation in clinical trials of novel treatment agents for acute stroke (Activated Protein C), endovascular interventions in acute stroke, insulin in hyperglycemic patients with intracerebral hemorrhage, and secondary prevention in patients with insulin resistance, small vessel ischemic disease or patent foramen ovale.

 Basic science research includes: